Professor Barrie Wilkinson

 Group Leader Harnessing Biosynthesis for Sustainable Food and Health (HBio) Programme Leader Harnessing Biosynthesis for Sustainable Food and Health (HBio)

-- Identification of microbial natural products and targets
+- Identification of microbial natural products and their molecular targets

 - Characterising biosynthetic pathways